subspace/subnomicon/docs/overview.md

 ---
 title: Architecture Overview
 sidebar_position: 2
-description: Overview of the Subspace Network
+description: Overview of the Autonomys Network
 keywords:
     - Architecture
     - Overview
 last_update:
-  date: 10/27/2023
+  date: 04/30/2024
-  author: Dariia Porechna
+  author: Saeid Yazdinejad
 ---

 Subspace is a modular blockchain network divided into a base-layer consensus chain, known as the core protocol, and a nearly unlimited number of secondary execution chains, known as domains.
 The core protocol manages consensus, data availability, and settlement for transaction bundles, which operators execute on their respective domains.
 Domains are essentially enshrined rollups that can support any conceivable state transition framework and smart contract execution environment.

 We often use the term "Subspace" interchangeably to refer to the entire system, including the consensus layer, domains, distributed storage network, client applications, and developer tools built on top.
 Together, this creates an open, scalable and interoperable blockchain infrastructure to power the decentralized applications and services of the future.

-Subspace Labs also maintains the Subspace Network software client open-source [reference implementation](https://github.com/subspace/subspace).
+Subspace Labs also maintains the Autonomys Network software client open-source [reference implementation](https://github.com/subspace/subspace).
 It is written in Rust based on Substrate and provides a full-featured CLI for farmers and operators to participate in the network.

-## The Subspace Network Stack
+## The Autonomys Network Stack

 <div align="center">
     <img src="/img/Modular_Stack-light.svg#gh-light-mode-only" alt="Modular_Stack" />